jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/12-ShowPhotosOnMobileApp.md

 ## 3. Refreshing the `ListView` when `MainPage.xaml` appears

-When the main page is launched, it checks to see if the user is logged in, and if not shows the login page.
-After the user logs in, `MainPage` should automatically load all the photos.
+When the main page is launched, `MainPage` should automatically load all the photos.

 1. In the Visual Studio Solution Explorer, open **HappyXamDevs** > **MainPage.xaml.cs**